All Episodes

 Hello, this is Bob in Wichita.

-Part of that is, I guess, the problem of science and translating the concept of science to the general public.
+Well, you know, part of that is, I guess, the problem of science and translating the concepts of science to the general public.

 I do everything I can, and I know you do too, Art, to interpret scientific information so it's understandable to the layperson.